 1. A commitment to implement PR for Westminster and for English local authority elections in the first Queens Speech after the next General Election.

-Make cross-party and non-party collaboration a reality in order to achieve PR, as shown by its being a signatory to the Make Votes Matter (MVM) Good Systems Agreement (GSA).
-(Link to GSA).
+2. Make cross-party and non-party collaboration a reality in order to achieve PR, as shown by our party's being a signatory to the Make Votes Matter (MVM) Good Systems Agreement (GSA).
+(Go to makevotesmatter.org.uk.)

 Our 2021-23 Plan